-Energy Efficiency: "Energy efficiency" means measures that reduce the amount of electricity or natural gas required to achieve a given end use.
-"Energy efficiency" also includes measures that reduce the total Btus of electricity and natural gas needed to meet the end use or uses (20 ILCS 3855/1-10).
+Energy Efficiency: "Energy efficiency" means measures that reduce the amount of electricity or natural gas consumed in order to achieve a given end use.
+"Energy efficiency" includes voltage optimization measures that optimize the voltage at points on the electric distribution voltage system and thereby reduce electricity consumption by electric customers' end use devices.
+"Energy efficiency" also includes measures that reduce the total Btus of electricity, natural gas and other fuels needed to meet the end use or uses (20 ILCS 3855/1-10).
 For purposes of this Section, "energy efficiency" means measures that reduce the amount of energy required to achieve a given end use.
-"Energy efficiency" also includes of electricity and natural gas needed to meet the total Btus of energy required to achieve a given end use.
+"Energy efficiency" also includes measures that reduce the total Btus of electricity and natural gas needed to meet the end use or uses (220 ILCS 5/8-104(b)).